microsoft/vscode-docs/docs/cpp/config-msvc.md

 ## Configure debug settings

-Next, you'll create a `launch.json` file to configure VS Code to launch GDB on WSL when you press *F5* to debug the program.
+Next, you'll create a `launch.json` file to configure VS Code to launch GDB on WSL when you press *`kb(workbench.action.debug.start)`* to debug the program.

 1. From the main menu, choose **Debug > Add Configuration...** and then choose **C/C++ Windows (Launch)**.
 This causes the `launch.json` file to be created and opened.
 Replace the contents of the file with this